Conversations About Healthcare Reform

 Former Secretary Michael O. Leavitt was elected three times as governor of Utah (1993-2003).
 In 2003, he was appointed a member of President George W. Bush's cabinet, serving as the 10th head of the Environmental Protection Agency (2003-2005) and the 20th secretary of Health and Human Services (2005-2009).
 As governor, Leavitt was elected chairman of the National Governors Association, and the Republican Governors and the Western Governors associations.
 During his eleven years as governor, independent public policy analysts named Utah six times as America's best-managed state.

 Hear former Sec.
-Leavitt's presentation in its entirety by downloading this mp3 file:
+Leavitt's presentation in its entirety:

 NOTE: The file is large (30.2 MB) and could take several minutes to download.

 Donald M. Berwick, MD, MPP